 Best Exposed Showers for Combi Boilers

-First up and a potent bargain at just £100 is Vellamo Twist Exposed Dual Outlet Rigid Riser Thermostatic Shower Set, finished in polished chrome with easy-clean rubber jets.
+First up is the Vellamo Twist Exposed Dual Outlet Rigid Riser Thermostatic Shower Set, finished in polished chrome with easy-clean rubber jets.
 This bar valve extends to a simple, clean chrome extension holding one permanent head with swivel joint and one detachable head for sideward cleaning simplicity.
 It’s also guaranteed for life, a fantastic provision by Vellamo at such low pricing.

-Number 3 in our selection is the Harbour Status Matt Black Thermostatic Exposed Shower Kit, our £199.99 exposed shower of choice for those requiring a black shower setup.
+Next is the Harbour Status Matt Black Thermostatic Exposed Shower Kit.
 As with our concealed shower version, this Harbour Status unit features leading ceramic disc technology in its height-adjustable rigid riser construction.
 The matt black effect across the entire piece is absolutely stunning – never has it been so affordable to create such a stylish black shower.

 When it Boil(er)s Down to it…